 In this blog, we discuss when a gateway decides that it’s not a good gateway any more and proposes a new gateway to the host by setting redirection.
 Introduction We explore how a gateway (a rout...

-HSRP is one of the most know FHRP (First Hop Routing) protocols proposed by Cisco to help secure (in terms of redundancy) the gateway (for hosts or servers) in a LAN.
-The objective is simple: configur...
+In this blog, we’ll discuss in detail the operation of HSRP one of the most known FHRP (First Hop Routing Protocols) protocols proposed by Cisco to help secure (in terms of redundancy) the gatew...

 In this post we’ll deep into the operation of BGP that is a Border Gateway protocol aimed at connecting (routing information exchange) autonomous system in contrast with IGP (Interior Gateway Pr...